 Pursuant to the requirements of the Securities Exchange Act of 1934, the registrant, Constellation Energy Partners LLC, has duly caused this report to be signed on its behalf by the undersigned, thereunto duly authorized.

 CONSTELLATION ENERGY PARTNERS LLC (REGISTRANT)

-By /s/ Charles C. Ward
+y /s/ Charles C. Ward

-Chief Financial Officer And Treasurer
+Chief Financial Officer and Treasurer and as

+Principal Financial Officer of Registrant

 CONSTELLATION ENERGY PARTNERS LLC

 CERTIFICATION